-Child Custody Lawyer Serving Lindstrom, Chisago County, And Surrounding Areas
+Child Custody Lawyer Serving Chisago City, Chisago County And Surrounding Areas

-Individuals may deal with custody issues during a divorce, after a divorce, or as part of a relationship that may not have included marriage.
+Child custody issues can appear during or after a divorce, or they can happen in a relationship breakup between two people who are not married.
 In any case involving children, disputes can quickly become emotionally charged.
 When couples are struggling through matters such as child custody and child support, it is wise to seek the counsel of an experienced Chisago County child custody attorney.

-With experience of Johnson Brothers Law as Family Law attorneys, clients directly benefit from their background.
-They can provide answers, insight and guidance in matters such as custody, visitation, paternity and the development of a time parenting plan.
+With our experience as family law attorneys, clients directly benefit from our background.
+We can provide answers, insight and guidance in matters such as custody, visitation, paternity and the development of a time parenting plan.

 It is not uncommon for close family members to be concerned about the care and well-being of children that are a part of a divorce.
 In situations where there has been evidence of child abuse, drug abuse, neglect or criminal activity, the court may place the children with aunts, uncles or grandparents.
 If you are seeking third-party custody of a child, contact the firm as soon as possible.
 Johnson Brothers Law can listen to the facts of your case and provide valuable insight into your situation.